Babuyan Marine Corridor IMMA

 Criterion A – Species or Population Vulnerability

 Humpback whales which winter and breed within this area are a part of the western North Pacific Distinct Population Segment (DPS), which is listed as Endangered under U.S. Federal Status (U.S. Federal Register, 2016).
 Based on the review of the National Marine Fisheries Service, who upon reconsideration of the information available at that time has classified the extinction risk to the Western North Pacific DPS as high, not moderate, this DPS was listed as Endangered instead of Threatened (U.S. Federal Register, 2016).
-There is only one breeding area for humpback whales in the Philippines and due to a restricted area of occupancy and the level of threats present in that particular site, the National Red List assessors for the species recommended to IUCN Red List that the locally occurring population of the species as Vulnerable in the National Red List of the Philippines (Alava et al. 2012).
+There is only one breeding area for humpback whales in the Philippines and due to a restricted area of occupancy and the level of threats present in that particular site, the locally occurring population of the species was listed as Vulnerable in the National Red List of the Philippines (Alava et al. 2012).

 Criterion B: Distribution and Abundance